-Substitute House Bill No. 6850 seeks to amend the Freedom of Information Act (FOIA) by enhancing nondisclosure protections for the residential addresses of public agency employees.
+Substitute House Bill No. 6850 seeks to amend the Freedom of Information Act (FOIA) by broadening the nondisclosure protections for the residential addresses of public agency employees.
 The bill repeals the existing Section 1-217 and introduces new provisions that expand the list of individuals whose residential addresses are protected from disclosure.
 This includes not only judges and law enforcement officers but also all public agency employees, provided that residency is not a condition of their employment.
 The bill clarifies that while residential addresses are protected, business addresses remain subject to disclosure.

 Statutes affected: